Electro Team: History

 In 2000 a new album was released with a new singer Andrea Čubrić under the title Disco Neckt.
-In 2001, another singer, Lana Klingor, replaced Andrea, and in Spring 2002, they put out another album called Vision 5 which brought more commercial dance pop sound while male rap vocals were reduced to minimum.
+In 2001, another singer, Lana Klingor, replaced Andrea, and in Spring 2002, they put out another album called Vision 5 which brought a more commercial dance pop sound while male rap vocals were reduced to the minimum.
 This album brought them back to the top of the singles charts and Lana became accepted by the audience, bringing back the old and attracting some new fans.
 It sold very well and was certified Gold.
-They put out a compilation of the best hit singles from 1993 to 2003 under the title Decade, which was certified Silver.
+They put out a compilation of their best hit singles from 1993 to 2003 under the title Decade, which was certified Silver.

 In 2005, the band got a new singer, Katarina Rautek, and released their sixth album Frankfurt Bombay Tokyo, and in 2007, their last album so far, called Vrhunski album (An Excellent Album) whose sound is different from their previous, well-known style, bringing more softer europop and dance pop with elements of pop folk in some songs and without male rap vocals.
 In June 2007 the band celebrated 20 years since they were formed and started as the first rap and dance band in Croatia.

 Although ET is no longer active and have changed a few lead singers, they never repeated the success they had in the 90s with Vanna as their lead singer.

-In April 2016, Katarina leaves E.T., and in her place Sara-Elena Menkovska came, with which they were first introduced to the CMC Festival 2016 with the song "Ako možeš, oprosti".
-After 4 months, cooperation with a new singer ends and since then, the band E.T. is on a break.
+In April 2016, Katarina left E.T., and Sara-Elena Menkovska came in her place, who they first introduced at the CMC Festival 2016 with the song "Ako možeš, oprosti".
+After 4 months, cooperation with the new singer ended and since then the band E.T. had been on a break.

+The next appearance of the band was in 2023, announcing a new collaboration with the singer Meri Andraković.
+The band was among the participants of Dora 2024, the Croatian selection for the Eurovision Song Contest 2024, with the song "Pametnom dosta"; they did not qualify for the final.